MalluDude/All-Termux-Packages-installation/README.md

 #Step-2
 ```

-#code to run in that file
+#code .. paste it in created file

 termux-setup-storage -y